Summary

 We may collect Personal Information about you when:

-• a person who accesses, uses or otherwise interacts with our Website or Services and provides your Personal Information to us for the purpose of us performing our Services at their request;
+- a person who accesses, uses or otherwise interacts with our Website or Services provides your Personal Information to us for the purpose of us performing our Services at their request

-• you communicate, or a person requesting provision of the Services to you communicates, with our staff or representatives during the course of us providing you the Services;
+- you communicate, or a person requesting provision of the Services to you communicates, with our staff or representatives during the course of us providing the Services

-• we solicit it from, or it is provided to us by, any person connected with our provision of the Services to you; or
+- we solicit it from, or it is provided to us by, any person connected with our provision of the Services to you

 Where we solicit Personal Information, we only collect:

-• Sensitive Information, if it is reasonably necessary for or directly related to Services we provide and you have consented to its collection, or its collection is permitted or authorised by law.
+- Sensitive Information if it is reasonably necessary for or directly related to the Services we provide and you have consented to its collection, or its collection is permitted or authorised by law.

 How we store and protect Personal Information

-We prioritise the security of your Personal Information whilst it is in our possession.
+We prioritise the security of your Personal Information while it is in our possession.

-We may hold Personal Information in various forms, including without limitations physical documents or electronic records.
+We may hold Personal Information in various forms, including physical documents and electronic records.
 Physical files are kept securely inside our access-controlled premises.
 Electronic files are stored securely on protected information systems and are only accessible through our secure network.

 We take reasonable steps to:

-• ensure that Personal Information we use or disclose is accurate, up-to-date, complete and relevant, having regard to the purposes for which Personal Information is used or disclosed;
+- ensure that Personal Information we use or disclose is accurate, up-to-date, complete and relevant, having regard to the purposes for which the Personal Information is used or disclosed

-• protect Personal Information from misuse, interference and loss, and from unauthorised access, modification or disclosure; and
+- protect Personal Information from misuse, interference and loss, and from unauthorised access, modification or disclosure

 We cannot guarantee the security of information transmitted via the internet.
-As such, transmission of Personal Information via the internet is at your own risk and we cannot be held responsible for the security of such information.
+Transmission of Personal Information via the internet is at your own risk and we cannot be held responsible for the security of such information.
 This includes transmission of your Personal Information to us from third parties via the internet.

-Your use of, or the supply of your information to, third parties who supply us with information, or who we are required to supply information to, in connection with the Services is entirely at your own risk and we make no representations or warranties regarding third parties’ privacy practices.
+Your use of, or the supply of your information to, third parties who supply us with information, or to whom we are required to supply information in connection with the Services, is entirely at your own risk.
+We make no representations or warranties regarding third parties’ privacy practices.

 Why we collect, hold, use and disclose Personal Information